5T33Z0/OC-Little-Translated/13_Mapping_USB_in_ACPI/README.md

 ## Approach
 In order to build our own USB Portmap as SSDT, we will do the following:

-- Dump the orginal ACPI tables from the BIOS
+- Dumping the orginal ACPI tables from BIOS
 - Find the SSDT where the USB ports are declared
 - Modify it so 15 ports are mapped for macOS without affecting other OSes
 - Inject this table during boot, replacing the original one